Maid Maleen: Predecessors

-The tale type also appears in Norway with the title Kongsdatteren i haugen ("The King's Daughter in the Mound"), according to 's The Types of the Norwegian Folktale.
+Distribution

+Stith Thompson claimed that the tale type is "essentially Scandinavian", since most of its variants are collected there.
+Further studies by Hans-Jörg Uther and Waldemar Liungman confirm Thompson's assessment, since the tale can be found in Norway (with the title Kongsdatteren i haugen, or "The King's Daughter in the Mound"), Iceland, Sweden and Finland, as well as in northwest Germany.

 Motifs

 Uther recognizes that the story contains old folktale motifs, such as the accused bride and the imprisonment in a tower.
 The motif of the tower imprisonment, as in Rapunzel, is here only as a prison, and while they work in a kitchen, as in Catskin or Katie Woodencloak, the contempt springs only from the false bride.

 In other variations of type 870, the false heroine's motive to substitute the heroine for herself is not ugliness, but to conceal that she is pregnant, as in Little Annie the Goose-Girl or Gil Brenton.
 In either variant, the false bride is unusual in that she stands in no relationship to the real one.
 In many more fairy tales, the true bride's place is taken by her sister or stepsister - which is another tale type altogether.